Contabo VPS Setup: How to Buy and Setup Contabo VPS and Install Ubuntu or Image of Your Choice

 Go to Contabo.com and choose VPS.
 Select Cloud VPS.

-Contabo New VPS
+Contabo VPS Plans Latest

 Step 2.
 Setup Your VPS